 United Airlines request that the travel documents and other arrangement must be advised at least 48-hours before the flight.

 Virgin America’s policy on documentation for travelers with ESA is standard and as with the rest, this should be issued not more than a year old before traveling.
-It must also be written by a licensed medical professional, as posted on the Virgin America’s site.
+It must also be written by a licensed medical professional, as posted on Virgin America’s site (now part of Alaska Air).

 The documentation must ascertain that: